RJPearson94/terraform-provider-twilio/docs/resources/autopilot_assistant.md

 - `needs_model_build` - Whether or not a model build is required for the assistant
 - `log_queries` - Whether or not queries are recorded/ logged
 - `development_stage` - The stage description for the assistant
-- `callback_url` - The webhook URL the assistant will callback to when an event is fired
+- `callback_url` - The URL the assistant will call back to when an event is fired
 - `callback_events` - A list of callback events strings which trigger the callback webhook
 - `defaults` - JSON string of an Autopilot defaults
 - `stylesheet` - JSON string of an Autopilot stylesheet